openvinotoolkit/openvino/docs/dev/ci/github_actions/overview.md

 * [GitHub Actions Runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners) - runners provided and managed by GitHub
 * [Self-hosted Runners](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners) - runners created and managed by the OpenVINO CI team and linked to the OpenVINO repositories

-The jobs in the workflows utilize appropriate runners based on the job's needs.
+The jobs in the workflows utilize appropriate runners based on a job's needs.
 Read more about the available runners and how to choose one [here](./runners.md).

 ## Docker Images

 You can run jobs in Docker containers, refer to [the documentation for syntax overview](https://docs.github.com/en/actions/using-jobs/running-jobs-in-a-container).

-The jobs in the workflows utilize appropriate Docker images based on the job's needs.
+The jobs in the workflows utilize appropriate Docker images based on a job's needs.
 Read more about the available images and how to choose one [here](./docker_images.md).

 ## Caches